manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

 slug = "simulate-https-certificates-acme-k8s"
 +++

 We write test to make sure our code work as expected, no matter that a Go code or YAML config.
-This series we will show how we develop and do integration test using local k8s.
-The first part will show how we're simulate the HTTPs request flow to allow our Platform engineers test their config and allow our Front-end engineers connect their application to local server with a self-signed HTTPs certificate.
+In this series, we will show how we develop and do integration tests using local k8s.
+The first part will show how we simulate the HTTPS request flow to allow our Platform engineers to test their config and allow our Front-end engineers to connect their application to local server with a self-signed HTTPS certificate.

 #### Let’s Encrypt ACME & HTTP-01 challenge for dummy
-Let’s Encrypt is a internet goodies, talk to them nicely and they will give an free HTTPS certificate for you.
-We're using the famous cert-manager to speak to them, the process can simplify as:
+Let's Encrypt is an internet goodie.
+Talk to them nicely, and they will give you a free HTTPS certificate.
+We're using cert-manager to speak to them, the process can simplify as:
-- **You**: buy and then point `example.com` to your sever.
+- **You**: buy and then point `example.com` to your server.
-- **Our cert-manager** (via API requests): Hello Mr. Let’s Encrypt, can I have a free HTTPS certificate do my `example.com` domain?
+- **Our cert-manager** (via API requests): Hello Mr. Let's Encrypt, can I have a free HTTPS certificate do my `example.com` domain?
-- **Let’s Encrypt** (via API responses): Sure thing!
-But first I need to know if you owned `example.com`.
-Here I have a secure-random-token, put this secure-random-token to this path `http://example.com/.well-known/acme-challenge/<SECURE-RANDOM-TOKEN>` and make sure I can access and view it.
+- **Let's Encrypt** (via API responses): Sure thing!
+But first, I need to know if you owned `example.com.` Here I have a secure-random-token, put this secure-random-token to this path `http://example.com/.well-known/acme-challenge/<SECURE-RANDOM-TOKEN>` and make sure I can access and view it.
-- **Our cert-manager**: Its is done sir, can you check?
+- **Our cert-manager**: It is done, sir, can you check?
-- **Let’s Encrypt**: Open `http://example.com/.well-known/acme-challenge/<SECURE-RANDOM-TOKEN>` in my browser, seem legit.
+- **Let's Encrypt**: Open `http://example.com/.well-known/acme-challenge/<SECURE-RANDOM-TOKEN>` in my browser.
+It seems legit.
 OK, here is the key for your HTTPS certificate.

 Let's Encrypt provide a better description or you can read the RFC 8555 for not so dummy:
 - https://letsencrypt.org/docs/challenge-types/#http-01-challenge